Herbs; you can drink them, inhale them, or even use them topically in a compress.

-By creating an infusion, which is simple and easy to do much like making a cup of tea.
+Creating an infusion is simple and easy to do – much like making a cup of tea.

-If you pour boiling water over herbs and leave them to steep, you begin to unlock their valuable properties.
+Simply pour boiling water over the herbs and leave them to be steep, so you can begin to unlock their valuable properties.

-So crumbling the herbs to the size of ordinary tea leaves, will help you achieve the perfect brew.
+Therefore, we recommend crumbling the herbs to ordinary tea leaves’ size will help you achieve the perfect brew.

 The British Pharmacopeia (1914), gives a measurement of one oz. to one pint of water, for a hot medicinal infusion

-- For a large compress, try adding 60g fresh herbs to 600ml boiling water; or one part water to ten parts water.
+- if you are considering making a large compress, for instance, try adding 60g fresh herbs to 600ml boiling water; or one part water to ten parts water.
 This is a large amount, yielding more than three 250 ml cups, but it’s a great way to prepare infusions for external use

-- As a rule of thumb, the longer you allow your herbs to steep the stronger the infusion will be
+- as a rule of thumb, the longer you allow your herbs to be steep, the stronger the infusion will be

-- Work on three hours as a maximum time, to fully extract the herbs potent properties, and fifteen minutes as a minimum
+- work with three hours as a maximum time, to extract the herb’s potent properties fully, and fifteen minutes as a minimum

-It is important to note that you should keep herbs well covered, this will help to preserve any volatile oils and once infused, simply strain off the water and you are ready to use.
+It is important to note that you should keep your herbs really well covered – this will help preserve any volatile oils within the plant.
+Once infused, strain off the water and you are ready to use.

-- Then cover the jar and give it a good shake
+- cover the jar and give it a good shake

-- Leave the infusion to soak for anywhere between 6 to 12 hours, ideally the longer the better
+- leave to soak for anywhere between 6 to 12 hours; ideally, the longer, the better

-Cold water extracts take longer to infuse than hot water infusions; however it is a really useful way of getting the most out of your delicate herbs.
+Cold water herbal infusions obviously take longer than hot water infusions; however, it is a beneficial way of getting the most out of your delicate herbs.

-Only use glass or stainless steel pots, ideally you want to avoid using aluminium or Teflon, which can leak into the infusion.
+Only use glass or stainless steel pots – avoid using aluminium or Teflon, which can leak into the infusion and potentially poison it.